SPAC & Blank Check Company Added to Merriam-Webster Dictionary7 December 2021

 TBH (short for “to be honest,” another Merriam-Webster addition), the world of dealmaking has no shortage of new terms, abbreviations and practices that emerge year-to-year and achieve a greater level of public awareness.
 Any number of new terms might make their way into the pages of Merriam-Webster in 2022 and beyond, amirite?

-Tom Tibbs is the senior product marketing manager for M&A at SS&C Intralinks.
+Tom Tibbs is a director of product marketing for M&A at SS&C Intralinks.
 In this role, Tom is charged with developing and executing the GTM strategy to drive continued growth for our DealCentre suite of industry-leading M&A solutions.
 Prior to joining Intralinks, Tom led product marketing for transactional and compliance offerings within the global capital markets group at Donnelley Financial Solutions (DFIN).
 Before DFIN, Tom also worked in various marketing, communications and employer brand positions at Pitney Bowes.

 Stay IN the know